-In this next quote, Douglass’s character refers to meetings of Americans who supported colonization or sending freed slaves back to Africa.
+In Precept, Frederick Douglass’s character refers to meetings of Americans who supported colonization, sending freed slaves back to Africa.

 "I Mr. Whyte, have had the unfortunate experience of actually succeeding in the infiltration of various meetings of such individuals, as they rarely attract people other than well-to-do white men.
 My experiences have shown me that, while a large percentage of the supporters of colonization do profess a keen desire to end slavery, as such, they hold some very demonstrably strange and disturbing beliefs.
 Firstly, they believe the Negro to be morally lax.
 They claim that blacks are licentious and draw whites into savagery and unrestrained behavior.
 Secondly, they believe that the Negro has a tendency towards criminality, because, thirdly, the Negro is supposedly the mental inferior to the white man, making them unfit for duties of citizenship or any self-improvement.
 Finally, these white supremacists believe that free blacks might threaten the jobs of the working-class whites in the North, and, of course, the southern slave owners believe free blacks encourage revolts and slaves to run away." (p.
 23)

 This passage is interesting and disturbing for two reasons.
 First, there are people who believe these horrible things today, who still think colonization is a good idea.
 Second, as Matthew de Lacey Davidson points out in his notes on historical accuracy at the end of Precept, Abraham Lincoln himself thought that colonization was a good idea for some time.

 Abraham Lincoln’s Views on Colonization

 On NPR’s Fresh Air, Eric Foner, author of The Fiery Trial, explained that Lincoln did not believe that black people were violent or inferior as the supporters of colonization in the quote above did.